Dheerajkumar29/AI-ML-Assignment---1/README.md

-# Created a Lip Synced video with the help of the video and audio File
+# Created a Lip Synced video with the help of the video and audio File.

 1 .
 Check this Input Video File - https://www.youtube.com/watch?v=YMuuEv37s0o